 Clothing of All Sizes (adults, children and infants)

-The mission of Santa’s Workshop and Candy Cane Lane is to provide toys for military families who are financially challenged during the holiday season.
+The mission of Santa’s Workshop is to provide toys for military families who are financially challenged during the holiday season.
 With a little assistance from workshop elves, soldiers and spouses shop our inventory to find the best toys for their children.
 Each child receives two brand new toys, a book and stocking stuffers.
 Each family receives a board game which they can enjoy together.

-Applications and information about Santa’s Workshop and Candy Cane Lane are available at the office.
+Applications and information about Santa’s Workshop are available at the office.

 Building 1750, Bay C, Famous 4th Division Road